UnholiGhost/testimonial-grid-frontend-challenge/README.md

+# This is my first Front-End code challenge I completed in the first two weeks of learing Web Development.

-# Frontend Mentor - Testimonials grid section
+## Frontend Mentor - Testimonials grid section

 ![Design preview for the Testimonials grid section coding challenge](./design/desktop-preview.jpg)